convertigo/convertigo-doc/programming-guide/frontend-developers/index.md

 ## Binding with Backend services

 To bind data with Backend services, you have to pass by the Source mode.

+But first and foremost, you have to make a [CallSequence](../../../reference-manual/convertigo-objects/mobile-application/components/action-components/callsequence/) in an event processing chain, this can be a classical [event](../../../reference-manual/convertigo-objects/mobile-application/components/control-components/event/) or a [PageEvent](../../../reference-manual/convertigo-objects/mobile-application/components/control-components/pageevent/), to get the data to be displayed.

 On the UI component you want your data to be displayed, click on the Source mode.
 A window with all the Sequences from your project and others opens.
 Select the one you are interested in and select the data you want in your data structure.